apache/doris-website/docs/sql-manual/sql-functions/numeric-functions/round-bankers.md

 `T round_bankers(T x[, d])`
 Rounds the argument `x` to `d` specified decimal places. `d` defaults to 0 if not specified.
 If d is negative, the left d digits of the decimal point are 0.
 If x or d is null, null is returned.

+If `d` is a column, and `x` has Decimal type, scale of result Decimal will always be same with input Decimal.

 + If the rounding number is halfway between two numbers, the function uses banker’s rounding.
 + In other cases, the function rounds numbers to the nearest integer.